directus/docs/content/tutorials/1.getting-started/implement-directus-auth-with-next-js.md

 authors:
   - name: Emmanuel John
     title: Guest Author
+description: Learn how to register, login, and protect content in your Next.js application.
 ---
 In this tutorial, you will learn how to implement authentication in a Next.js project using Directus Auth.
 You’ll register new users, login, handle refresh tokens, and perform create, read, update, and delete operations (CRUD), with the ability to only update or delete a user's own items.